mcooper7649/complete-react-redux-2021/readmd.md

 3. by wrapping our menuitem withRouter we don't have to pass our props down from parent down into children of children anymore

+## need to learn to use react-router-dom v6

+1. navigate onlick event in menu-item component is giving issues